instantOS/instantos.github.io/links.md

 prompts that will work in a graphical environment and in a terminal.
 It will use the different programs depending on the mode but will always accept the same options and generate the same output.
-It is being used in the instantARCH installer.
+It was used by the legacy instantARCH installer.

 ### [mirror](https://github.com/instantOS/mirror)